fenago/Grokking-Deep-Learning/Lab_1.md

 pred = neural_network(input,weights)
 print(pred)
 Both networks should print out 0.98.
 Notice that in the NumPy code, you don’t have to create a w_sum function.
-Instead, NumPy has a dot function (short for “dot product”) you can call.
+Instead, NumPy has a dot function (short for "dot product") you can call.
 Many functions you’ll use in the future have NumPy parallels.
 Multiple inputs: Complete runnable code
 Input corresponds